cpurcell31/cpurcell31.github.io/about.markdown

 permalink: /about/
 ---

+# About The Blog

-I'm Connor and this blog exists as a central place for me to document CTF, Vulnerable VM, boot2root, and general security writeups.
+This blog exists as a central place for me to document CTF, Vulnerable VM, boot2root, and general security writeups.

 I hope to catalogue everything I've learned for reference for my future self and hopefully to help others learn too.
 I also plan to compile lists of useful commands from every writeup I complete or every random helpful book I find.